 If you are a complete WordPress beginner, I advise using a preset, then navigating through the options and see what each one does.
 If you can find your way around WordPress or if you’ve read stuff online, I advise you to check each option in the list below, enable them gradually and check the site’s performance.
 Note that some options will be effective after 5 to 10 minutes.

-Also note that the last two settings tabs (Sweeper and Help) are available for advanced users only.
+Also note that the last settings tab (Help) is available for advanced users only.

 Keep reading below to see an overview of the available options.